sydinh/node-server/README.md

 # Node Server

-> Serve a Static Site
+> Serve a Static Site.
+A helpful reference for serving your React App.

 ## Usage